Sanjay0302/dynamic_wall.sh/README.md

 ```
 ---

-## what this script actually doing
+## what this script actually doing: [Refer](https://linuxconfig.org/how-to-create-gnome-dynamic-wallpapers)

 * The script creates a Folder containing 2 images in gnome backround wallpaper folder
 * Then it creates a xml file for these 2 images to swith the wallpaper based on the light or dark theme